antonbabenko/imagepush2/README.md

         /**
          * @todo: split $uselessTags into $whitelistedTags and $blacklistedTags for each source and global.
 Some tags are irrelevant to show on the site, but very good to use as twitter hashtags.
          */
+---
+1) Links added to link_list_to_process
+2) Links moved to upcoming_image_list after Processor->run() (sorted list of images with thumbs, but without tags and scores yet)
+3) image_list - sorted list of images with add data (thumbs, tags, score) needed to show on the site.